Join Connie and Chuck Holton for a spectacular introduction to the Culture, History, People and FOOD of Armenia.

 We're taking a week-long whirlwind exploration of this hidden gem of Asia in the shadow of Mount Ararat!

-Flights out of Washington DC are $895 on Austrian/United, with a 14-hour layover in Vienna (arrive 8am depart 10pm) so you can see the sights in Austria for a day.
+Flights out of Washington DC are about $1100 on Austrian/United, with a 14-hour layover in Vienna (arrive 8am depart 10pm) so you can see the sights in Austria for a day.
 Shorter flights are available on Qatar airways through Doha, but the price is about the same.

 Here's the proposed schedule for the week: (subject to change)

-6 May.
-Another full day.
+22 September.
+Let's go!
 Visit the famous Gor Virap monastery, where the first Armenian Catolicos (think Pope) was thrown in a dungeon for 13 years, Then visit Armenia's famous wine country - possibly the birthplace of wine!
-A quick side trip to visit Noravank, a spectacular 13th Century Church in the mountains, then on to an adventurous overnight stay in the tiny village of Tatev.
+A quick side trip to visit Noravank, a spectacular 13th Century Church in the mountains, then on to an adventurous overnight "farm-stay" in the tiny village of Tatev.

-7 May Visit the incredible Tatev monastery, then return to Yerevan in the afternoon via the "wings of Tatev" cable car, evening free.
+23 September Visit the incredible Tatev monastery, then return to Yerevan in the afternoon via the "wings of Tatev" cable car, evening free.

 AIRFARE: You can arrange your own air transport to Yerevan, or meet us in Washington DC and we’ll travel together.
-You will need approximately $20 per day for food and incidentals, and perhaps an extra suitcase for all the gifts you’ll want to bring home.
+You will need approximately $20 per day for incidentals, and perhaps an extra suitcase for all the gifts you’ll want to bring home!